Breaking the Magician's Code: Magic's Biggest Secrets Finally Revealed: Production

 The series is made by production company Nash Entertainment.
 The title alluded to the magician's code: the promise by working magicians not to reveal the basis of their tricks, or else risk getting blackballed by fellow magicians.
 The first special, which aired in November 1997, scored the highest ratings for any Fox special to that point; another three specials were broadcast through 1998.
 Fox returned on May 15, 2002, with Breaking the Magician's Code: Magic's Biggest Secrets Finally Revealed 5.
 A new magician was wearing a new mask with artificial hair that did not cover their entire face, and a purple glistening outfit.
 It was never revealed who portrayed the magician in this episode.

 MyNetworkTV bought thirteen new episodes for broadcast in the U.S. starting in the fall of 2008, with the first episode shown on October 2.
-They were shot at 516 South Anderson Street in Los Angeles, during the summer of 2008.
 The assistants learned the illusion the same day they shot it and filmed four to six illusions per day.
 These specials were also shown on TVB Pearl in Hong Kong, with the first episode shown on June 13, 2010.
 Valentino was credited as a producer and Mitch Pileggi returned as narrator, although he did not appear on camera like the original specials.
 The show also aired in the UK on ITV4, and in Australia on 7Two with new narration by Grant Denyer.

 There is an Australian version of the show that first aired at 7:30 Monday, June 14, 2010, on Network Seven and has changed to Sundays at 6:30 on 7Two.
 This is the same show as the US version with some minor changes.
 This show also began to air on Australian pay television network Fox8 on Wednesday September 21, 2011.
 This version is a duplicate of the American version.
 Since the first run of the series, the shows have been rerun many times on Sundays on Channel 7.
 The show also had a Portuguese adaptation in the public TV Channel SIC, essentially a duplicate of the American version only with a different Portuguese narrator.